Zambales: Geography

 Zambales lies on the western shores of Luzon island along the South China Sea.
 Its shoreline is rugged and features many coves and inlets.
 The Zambales Mountains in the eastern length of the province occupies about 60% of the total land area of Zambales.
 Subic Bay, at the southern end of the province, provides a natural harbor, and was the location of the U.S. Naval Base Subic Bay until its closure in 1992.

 The summit and crater lake of Mount Pinatubo lies within Botolan municipality in Zambales, near the tripoint of Zambales, Pampanga and Tarlac provinces.
 This volcano, once considered dormant, erupted violently in June 1991.
 The former summit of the volcano was obliterated by the massive eruption and replaced by a 2.5 km wide caldera, within which Lake Pinatubo is situated.
 With an average depth of 800 m, Lake Pinatubo is the deepest lake in the Philippines.
 The highest point of the caldera rim is 1485 m above sea level, some 260 m lower than the pre-eruption summit.
 A vast portion of the Zambales province acquired desert-like features in 1991, after being buried by more than 20 ft of lahar.

 Climate

 Zambales has two pronounced seasons: dry from October to June, and wet from July to September.

 Administrative divisions

-Zambales comprises 13 municipalities and 1 highly urbanized city, which are divided into two legislative districts.
+Zambales comprises 13 municipalities and one highly urbanized city, which are divided into two legislative districts.
 Olongapo City is a highly urbanized city and administers itself autonomously from the province.
 Panatag Shoal (Scarborough Shoal) a Philippine-claimed territory, is a designated part of the province.

+The northern half of the province typically comprises the municipalities of Santa Cruz, Candelaria, Masinloc, and Palauig.
+The central half of the province consists of the municipalities of Iba (the capital), Botolan, Cabangan, and San Felipe.
+The southern half of the province is composed of the municipalities of San Narciso, San Marcelino, San Antonio, Castillejos, Subic, and the highly urbanized city of Olongapo.

 Barangays

-The 13 municipalities and 1 city of the province comprise a total of 247 barangays, with Santa Rita in Olongapo City as the most populous in 2010, and Owaog-Nibloc in Botolan as the least.
+The 13 municipalities and 1 city of the province comprise 247 barangays, with Santa Rita in Olongapo City as the most populous in 2010, and Owaog-Nibloc in Botolan as the least.
 If cities are excluded, Calapacuan in Subic has the highest population as of 2010.